rakenapp/mobx-mc/README.md

 - If a model in the list isn't in the collection, it will be added.
 - If the collection contains any models that aren't in the list, they'll be removed.
 - If a model in the list is in the collection already, its attributes will be updated.
-The default is a full reset of the model's attributes.
-Pass `merge:true` to override this.

 If you'd like to customize the behavior, you can configure it with options: